LINC-BIT/k8sSimulator/README.md

   - [2.
 Contact information](#2-contact-information)

 # 1. Introduction
 We propose a cluster simulator called K8sSim, a simulation tool for Kubernetes schedulers and its applications in scheduling algorithm optimization.
-Then we perform a series of experiments to evaluate effectiveness and acceleration effect of K8sSim.
-The experimental results show that under different workloads and changeable resources, K8sSim can not only ensure the accuracy of scheduling results, but also greatly accelerate the scheduling time of different scheduling algorithms in the real cluster.
+K8sSim can not only ensure the accuracy of scheduling results, but also greatly accelerate the scheduling time of different scheduling algorithms in the real cluster.
 Therefore, our proposed K8sSim can provide a convenient analysis tool and a basis for a series of research works on cluster scheduling optimization.

 ## 1.1 Kubernetes Simualtion：responsible for the scheduling of ***generic workloads*** in Kubernetes simulation scheduler (For a generic workload, tasks in a job are submitted to excute sequentially)
 ### 1.1.1 k8s-simulator-prop：Kubernetes simualtion scheduler